How we placed our first stations - Part 2 - The Expansion

-The CEO of Brick Technology share how we started Brick in Sweden and his insights, learnings, and advice from expanding the network of powerbank stations
+The founder and CEO of Brick Technology shares how we started Brick in Sweden and his insights, learnings, and advice from launching an almost unknown product in a new market.

 The usual process looked like this:

-- If we had not received a reply within 3 days, we sent a follow-up
+4. If we did not receive a reply within 3 days, we sent a follow-up

-- From here onwards we usually continued with a few more emails
+7. From here onwards, we usually continued with a few more emails

 How did the sales process change after receiving the stations?